You are currently viewing Mattress in Malaysia for Spine & Joint Care

 A mattress should provide even weight distribution, reducing excess strain on spinal segments.

-An unsupportive mattress may contribute to posture-related movement adaptations.
+A poorly structured mattress may contribute to posture-related movement adaptations.

 Proper mattress needed foe support: a good mattress keeps your spine straight during sleep